 - Tender or sensitive breasts that may even discharge the milky liquid already.

-- Insomnia which may be either because of the anxiety or the hormonal changes.
+- Insomnia which may be either because of the anxiety or the hormonal changes, as well as the growing belly causing discomfort.

 - Haemorrhoids, i.e. the swollen veins near the anus or in the lower rectum area.